-The latest data from the Programme for International Student Assessment (PISA) and Trends in International Mathematics and Science Study (TIMSS) show some narrowing of gender inequalities in science, technology, engineering and maths (STEM) achievement, with patterns specific to particular regions.
-But boys still have better overall outcomes than girls in mathematics, physics and computing, as well as greater participation in the latter subjects.
+Recent data from the Programme for International Student Assessment (PISA) and Trends in International Mathematics and Science Study (TIMSS) show some narrowing of gender inequalities in STEM achievement in some regions.
+But boys still have better overall outcomes than girls in mathematics, physics and computing, as well as greater participation in these subjects.
 Qualitative evidence shows the strength of these gendered stereotypes among teachers and students alike.
-For example, see Masinire’s study (subscription required) of school vocational and technical education in Zimbabwe, and Dunne’s study of factors and processes related to gender inequality in Ghana and Botswana.
+For example, see Masinire (2015) (subscription required) on school vocational and technical education in Zimbabwe, and Dunne (2007) on factors and processes related to gender inequality in Botswana and Ghana.

 Gender stereotypes and science, technology, engineering and mathematics (STEM) education

 There is a pervasive stereotype that girls are less well suited to study science, technology, engineering and mathematics (STEM) and, therefore, less competent in these subjects than boys.
 This can hamper girls’ interest and achievement in STEM and reinforce the behaviour of girls and boys during STEM classes, with girls reluctant to ask or answer questions and boys monopolising equipment and resources.
 Some studies show girls being discouraged from STEM subjects, which are seen as harder than others, particularly if subjects are not taught in a way that reflects real world issues.